 With A/B testing and personalization increasingly recognized as a critical component of improving the user experience, many organizations are restructuring their teams and reallocating resources.
 While there isn’t one right way to tackle optimization, there are best practices that when followed can be the difference between success and failure.
 Here is what I’ve learned that will help you on your way to optimization success, no matter your structure.

-The most successful departments own testing outright, so they can truly understand the metrics and how they tell a story about the customer experience.
-If product or marketing teams take on the role as “part time” testers, maximizing the investment in a testing platform and truly optimizing a site becomes difficult.
+The most successful departments own A/B testing outright, so they can truly understand the metrics and how they tell a story about the customer experience.
+If product or marketing teams take on the role as “part time” A/B testers, maximizing the investment in an A/B testing platform and truly optimizing a site becomes difficult.

 Center Of Excellence